rmtanaka2308/Canere-Karaoke/README.md

 ---

-## 🧠 Motivação
+## 🧠 Motivation

-Este projeto surgiu com o objetivo de praticar a criação de projetos reais com tecnologias atuais e me divertir fazendo isso!
+This project was created to practice building real-world projects with modern technologies and to have fun doing it!

 ---

-## 📬 Contato
+## 📬 Contact

 Ricardo Tanaka
 [LinkedIn](https://www.linkedin.com/in/tanakaricardo/)